 Health & Wellness

-ADF students have access to a Duke University physical therapy walk-in clinic for the duration of the festival.
-The clinic is located in the same building as the ADF summer offices and is free of charge.
-Physical therapy is open three days a week for a limited number of hours.
+ADF students have access to a Duke University physical therapy walk-in clinic for the duration of the festival and is offered free of charge.

 Getting Around ADF